styledown/styledown/docs/schema.md

 `parts` is a Dictionary where the key is the Part ID, and the value is the part details.

+- `id`
 - `type` - Can be _'example'_, _'text'_, or _'code'_.
 - `language`
 - `content`
+- `source` - If it was transpiled, the original source will be stored here.